Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 The default memory allocator in most Linux systems is designed for general-purpose applications with predictable memory allocation patterns.
 However, video processing environments are inherently dynamic.
 Frames arrive at variable rates, AI models require tensors of differing sizes, and recording buffers expand and contract based on motion detection or other events.

-Visylix utilizes a proprietary high-performance memory management system optimized for concurrent, high-throughput allocation patterns characteristic of demanding applications.
+Visylix utilizes a proprietary optimized memory management system designed for concurrent, high-throughput allocation patterns characteristic of demanding applications.
 In extensive long-running tests, it maintained consistent allocation performance even after 30 days of continuous operation.
 In contrast, standard allocators showed a performance degradation of 15-20% over the same period.
 For a system designed for continuous operation and massive scale, consistent and efficient memory management is paramount.

-To validate the superiority of its native C++17 approach, Visylix conducted rigorous benchmarking against three leading traditional VMS platforms.
-The tests utilized identical hardware: a single server equipped with dual Intel Xeon Gold 6338 processors, 256 GB of RAM, and 4 NVIDIA A4000 GPUs.
+To validate the superiority of its purpose-built approach, Visylix conducted rigorous benchmarking against three leading traditional VMS platforms.
+The tests utilized identical enterprise-grade server hardware with enterprise GPUs.

 Key results: Visylix handles 5,000+ streams per node compared to 340-512 for traditional VMS.
 Latency is sub-500ms via WebRTC versus 2-5 seconds via HLS.
 CPU usage at 500 streams is just 22% compared to 94-98%.
 Memory usage at 500 streams is 41 GB versus 128-156 GB.
 AI inference runs at 12,000 per second natively versus 150-200 via external API.
 Time to first frame is 0.3 seconds versus 3.8-4.2 seconds.